 This is the struggle all lawyers face – how to make sure that their jury is engaged and focused throughout the trial.
 Too often the above example is the case; you, the lawyer, know the witness is reading the key piece of evidence from their deposition, and the courtroom is completely zoned out.
 The reality is that it can be hard for juries to pay attention, and the real battle in court becomes keeping them engaged.

-Some people compare written and video deposition to books and movies – the same information in a different presentation.
+Some people compare written and video depositions to books and movies – the same information in a different presentation.
 That’s not the case.
 Books are written composition with flowery language and adjectives describing the dialogue.
 Depos, while important and vital, do not.
 Imagine a book of only dialogue – it would be a very difficult thing to read.
 The fact is that audio and video depositions provide a human element that a written deposition simply cannot.
 The following are a few key advantages to using a video depo.

 First, video depos provide a human element to the statements given.
 This is anything and everything from a person’s body language (Are their arms crossed?
 Are they relaxed, tense, or wound up?), to their mannerisms (Are they fidgeting?
 Do they blink when answering questions?
 Where are their eyes looking?) and facial expressions and behavior.
 These are all things not conveyed with a written depo.
 Depos are not literary prose; they are simply people answering questions.